 When he poses for photographers, he tells me he aims to look “strong and sexual.”
 And he seeks out photographers who don’t typically shoot black men.
 “My Instagram is a showcase of what African-American men can do,” he told me—not a showcase of how he’s struggled.
 “I don’t want total strangers to know all of that.
 I tell my story and my life through the photographs I’m in; that gives hints of what I’ve been through.”

 Watch therapist Zach Rawlings discuss body image issues in the gay community:

 A couple of weeks after interviewing Logan, he referenced our conversation and posted with a lengthy caption about his coming out, conversion therapy and all.
-I’m struck that the deeply personal post, with 1,400 likes, isn’t more popular—a gym selfie on Logan’s feed can easy hit over double that number.
-But I’m not surprised, given the quick scroll nature of Instagram consumption in general.
+I’m struck that the deeply personal post, with 1,400 likes, isn’t more popular—a gym selfie on Logan’s feed can easy see over twice that number.
+But it's barely surprising, given the quick scroll nature of Instagram consumption.

 As I wrote this piece, friends asked if it would be an exposé.
-Ask a gay man with less than 1,000 followers about the Instagays, and you’ll get a slew of opinions.
+Ask a typical queer person, and you’ll get a slew of opinions.
 Shirtless pictures signal vapidity, they’ll say.
-Too many sponsored posts are greedy or inauthentic.
+If they have too many sponsored posts, they're greedy or inauthentic.
 (And it is astounding how creatively an Instagay can draw a connection to a brand.)
-Posts about mindfulness or inspirational advice that aren’t done right can come across as, well, foolish.
+Posts about mindfulness or inspirational advice that aren’t done right can come across as foolish.